winningproduct/learn-portal/content/1-explore/04-personas.md

 ## Why

 The unique value of a product is represented in features when its mapped to the specific needs of each type of product user.
-If it can’t relate and add value to the users’ needs then it can’t achieve the unique value proposition to differentiate in the marketplace.
-Using personas you can explain the feature usage to stakeholders in a meaningful way.
+If the product cannot relate and add value to a user's needs, it cannnot offer a unique value proposition to differentiate itself in the marketplace.
+Using personas, you can explain the feature usage to stakeholders in a meaningful way.

 ## How